- Frequently-asked Questions? Go to our FAQs Page

 |Kids under 18 alive today who will ultimately die from smoking (unless smoking rates decline)||5.6 million|

 Smoking kills more people than alcohol, AIDS, car accidents, illegal drugs, murders, and suicides combined, with thousands more dying from spit tobacco use.
-Of the roughly 270,000 kids who become new regular, daily smokers each year, almost a third will ultimately die from it.
-In addition, smokers lose an average of 13 to 14 years of life because of their smoking.
+Of the more than 200,000 kids who become new regular, daily smokers each year, almost a third will ultimately die from it.
+In addition, smokers lose a decade of life because of their smoking.

 Tobacco-Related Monetary Costs in the USA